SCUBA Travel

 redseadivers@arab.net.sa

 Our thanks to Capt.
-Victor Organ, Eric Mason and Dr Hasan Ibrahim (Diving Medical Officer at Jubail Armed forces hospital ) for the information they supplied.
+Victor Organ, Eric Mason and Dr Hasan Ibrahim (Diving Medical Officer at Jubail Armed forces hospital ) for their help and information.

 Coral Reef Guide Red Sea